Analyze Page Load Time As Part of Your SEO Audit

 Pingdom – This tool tells you what your load time is, gives you a grade, and compares your website speed to others.
 For example: “your website is faster than 85% of all tested websites”.

 Not pleased with your score/results?
-Here are some things to consider:
+Here are some things to consider that can help give the website a better score:

 Do you have pages that are loading slowly because there is simply too much on the page?
 If so, consider splitting content heavy pages into two or more pages.
 This will help from a usability perspective too, since the content on each page will be more focused.